-Every time that I mention Central Florida in the same sentence with words like gastronomy, food or foodies, the looks towards me are of total disbelief.
+Every time that I mention Central Florida in the same sentence with words like gastronomy, food, or foodies, the looks towards me are of total disbelief.
 As rare as it sounds, the Orlando area is stealthily becoming one of the culinary meccas of the southern part of the United States.

-During these last years I have given myself the task of visiting Orlando only with the mission of eating, tasting and experiencing the best of its culinary culture.
+During these last years, I have given myself the task of visiting Orlando only with the mission of eating, tasting, and experiencing the best of its culinary culture.
 Here I include a list of 10 places that you should not miss in this gastronomic area:

-- BETTER THAN SEX DESSERTS: a restaurant with only desserts, sweet drinks and more sugary delicacies.
+- BETTER THAN SEX DESSERTS: a restaurant with only desserts, sweet drinks, and more sugary delicacies.
 The dream of every candy lover came true.
-It is only open at night and reservations are recommended.
+It is only open at night, and reservations are recommended.

 - FOXTAIL COFFEE CO: this establishment is an ode to coffee.
-It has its own roaster on its premises; an exclusive bar to serve coffee in every way imagined and has another area with a more extensive menu of food and wines.
+It has its own roaster on its premises, an exclusive bar to serve coffee in every way imagined, and has another area with a more extensive menu of food and wines.

-- HANSON’S SHOE REPAIR: a world class speakeasy.
-Once you have the keyword you will enter this place, which was once a shoe store and you will enter a super cool bar with rooftop and everything.
+- HANSON’S SHOE REPAIR: a world-class speakeasy.
+Once you have the keyword, you will enter this place, which was once a shoe store, and you will enter a super cool bar with rooftop and everything.

 - DOVE COTE: located in the financial zone, this place surprises all its guests.
-If you go for lunch you will have to make a difficult decision among your sandwiches, since each one is at another level.
-The fried chicken with a honey and mince sauce is finger licking good.
+If you go for lunch, you will have to make a difficult decision among your sandwiches, since each one is at another level.
+The fried chicken with a honey and mince sauce is finger-licking good.

 - DISNEY SPRINGS: what was once an area of night activities has now become a vibrant gastronomic area.
-It already has Jaleo from Chef José Andrés, Morimoto from Iron Chef Masaharu Morimoto, Guy Fieri’s chicken chain and other local alternatives such as 4 Rivers Smokehouse.
+It already has Jaleo from Chef José Andrés, Morimoto from Iron Chef Masaharu Morimoto, Guy Fieri’s chicken chain, and other local alternatives such as 4 Rivers Smokehouse.
 It is the best Disney park.
 Entrance and free parking.

 - THE GLASS KNIFE: There is no better brunch in all of Central Florida.
 From pastry to breakfast dishes, they are a work of art.
 Any choice is going to be the right one.
 The weekend menu is broader than that of the week.

 - THE SANTCTUM: this vegan / vegetarian place is super well thought out.
 It doesn’t matter if you are a carnivore; the plates they have created are tempered to all palates.
-His new sister restaurant, Proper & Wild, is also a great conscious and healthy option.
+His new sister restaurant, Proper & Wild, is also a tremendous conscious and healthy option.

-- WINTER PARK FARMERS MARKET: The already famous market is located in the heart of Winter Park County, an upscale but very nice area.
+- WINTER PARK FARMERS MARKET: The already famous market is located in the heart of Winter Park County, an upscale but lovely area.
 After walking and shopping in the market, you can continue walking around Park Ave and enjoy a variety of restaurants (Prato, Luma, The COOP) and cafés (Barnie’s).

 - EAST END MARKET: this is a hipster boutique food hall but with a lot of character.
-Here you will find Domu and his ramen; the famous Gideon’s cookies, and the local Linage Coffee chain, among others.
+Here you will find Domu and his ramen, the famous Gideon’s cookies, and the local Linage Coffee chain, among others.
 EEM is a must!

 Submit your review